-- 4.3.1.
-The National Fraud Initiative (NFI) is a data matching exercise conducted by the Cabinet Office, to assist in the prevention and detection of fraud.
+- 4.3.1 The National Fraud Initiative (NFI) is a data matching exercise conducted by the Cabinet Office, to assist in the prevention and detection of fraud.
 Data is collected from around 1,200 participating organisations across public and private sectors including government departments.
 Data matching involves comparing sets of data electronically, such as the payroll or benefit records, against other records held by the same or another body to see how far they match.
-The data matching focuses on the identification of potentially fraudulent claims. - 4.3.2.
-In February 2023, the NFI released its biannual set of data matches to all Councils for review and they will from time to time update these adding extra matches.
-This first release contained 98 matches relating to Housing Benefit or Council Tax Support over 15 report types.
-Following the initial release, a further 5 reports with a total of 78 new matches for checking. - 4.3.3.
-Checks comparing the matches against Council records are undertaken.
+The data matching focuses on the identification of potentially fraudulent claims. - 4.3.2 In February 2025, the NFI released its biannual set of data matches to all Councils for review and they will from time-to-time update these adding extra matches.
+Up to the end of March NFI had released 259 matches relating to Housing Benefit or Council Tax Support over 20 report types. - 4.3.3 Checks comparing the matches against Council records are undertaken.
 Any Housing Benefit fraud identified is referred to the Department for Work and Pensions for investigation.
-The Fraud and Compliance function will investigate Council Tax Support fraud. - 4.3.4.
-The Fraud and Compliance Officer has checked all reports to date, of these 17 matches have been referred to the DWP and 25 matches are/have been being reviewed by benefits or
+The Fraud and Compliance function will investigate Council Tax Support fraud. - 4.3.4 The Fraud and Compliance Officer has checked 10 reports and 37 matches to date.
+The Fraud and Compliance Officer will report on the outcomes in the 2025/26 fraud report when we have received the bi-annual NFI data set,